bidiweb/webchannel/commit.md

 4. The client is expected to receive a commit-ack message (with the same seqId as the commit message) from the server.
 Any messages sent before the acked commit can be garbaged collected (permanently) by the implementation.
+   The protocol doesn't specify any timeout for the commit-ack message, and it's the application's responsibility to abort the channel should a commit be timed out.
 5. The server will deliver the commit message to the application; and expect an ack callback.
 Obsoleted commits may be ignored.
 New messages will be delivered as usual when there is a commit pending to be acked.